rmcwhae/russellmcwhae.ca/content/journal/30-going-on-13.md

 ---

+Friend: I need to sharpen these crampons.

+Me: You make a good point.

+Friend: Dull crampons aren’t my first pick.

+Me: That’s one to file for later.

+---

+Friend 1: When I become a dad, every one of my jokes will be a dad joke.

+Friend 2: Yes, it’s becoming quite a-parent.
+You really shouldn’t take your jokes any father.

+---

+Friend, examining an AirBNB’s spice collection: “Non-salt” salt?
+It says that it’s made of potassium chloride.
+Isn’t that still technically a salt?

+Me: I think it’s assault when you hit someone.

+---

+Friend: Did you hear about the climber who fell and lost the left half of his body?

+Me: Let me guess—he was all right?

+Friend: There wasn’t much left.
+He’s a bit one-sided now.

+---

+Friend 1, referring to a black leather bill-fold: Whose wallet is this?
+It’s a dude wallet, but none of the guys have claimed it.
+It’s certainly not [Friend 2, the only girl on the trip]’s.

+Friend 2, girl: Oh, there’s my wallet!

+---

+Friend, digging through his top-loading backpack: We’re starting with our climbing skins on, like basically every ski tour ever.
+Naturally, my skins are at the bottom of my backpack, and I’ve got to take everything out to get them.

+Me: I guess you should have thought more than skin deep.

+---

 Like I said, nothing but classy, intelligent conversation.

 ## How to Find Out What to Do With Your Life